rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Issues;
 {{< /highlight >}}

-Last but not least, implement a basic IssueItem component in the *src/Issue/IssueItem/index.js* file.
-The following shows you already a placeholder where you can implement the Commenting feature from a section which comes later in this tutorial.
+Finally, implement a basic IssueItem component in the *src/Issue/IssueItem/index.js* file.
+The snippet belows shows a placeholder where you can implement the Commenting feature, which we'll cover later.

 {{< highlight javascript >}}
 import React from 'react';